 Alternatives To Salt For Deicing Asphalt Driveways

-There are alternative methods for deicing asphalt driveways that can be just as effective as salt without the negative impact on the environment or your driveway.
+There are alternative methods for deicing asphalt driveways that can be as effective as salt without negatively impacting the environment or your driveway.
 These include:

-Sand: Sand is an excellent alternative to salt that provides traction on icy surfaces.
-It won’t melt the ice, but it will make your driveway less slippery, making it safer to walk and drive on.
+• Sand: Sand is an excellent alternative to salt that provides traction on icy surfaces.
+It won’t melt the ice but will make your driveway less slippery, making walking and driving safer.

-Calcium Magnesium Acetate (CMA): CMA is an environmentally friendly deicing agent that is made from natural materials.
+• Calcium Magnesium Acetate (CMA): CMA is an environmentally friendly deicing agent made from natural materials.
 It’s effective at melting ice and snow and won’t damage your driveway or harm the environment.

-When choosing an alternative to salt, consider the effectiveness, cost, and environmental impact of each method.
+When choosing an alternative to salt, consider each method’s effectiveness, cost, and environmental impact.

 To keep your asphalt driveway in good condition during winter, here are some dos and don’ts to keep in mind: